Panama Canal Cruises

 Panama Canal Cruise Deals

-The splendour of a Panama cruise is unlike anything else you'll ever see, and part of the experience is taking in the combination of natural and man-made environment, boasting an array of exoctic, tropical rainforests as you pass through this amazing channel.
+The excitement and splendour of Panama cruises is unlike anything else, and a huge part of what makes this experience special is taking in the unique combination of stunning natural scenery and remarkable man-made engineering.
+Panama boasts an abundance of exotic rainforests, all of which you can marvel at as you pass through the canal itself.

-When it comes to itineraries, cruisers have two options.
-If you choose a full crossing, you'll sail all the way through the 50 miles of the Panama Canal.
-However, there is also the choice of a partial crossing.
-During this cruise, your ship will enter the canal and you'll be able to disembark for shore excursions, but you won't cross to the other side.
+When it comes to itineraries, cruisers tend to have two options.
+If you choose a sailing with a full crossing, you’ll sail all the way through the Panama Canal.
+However, there’s also often options to enjoy a partial crossing.
+During this, your ship will enter the canal and you’ll have the chance to disembark to explore Panama, but you won’t cross through to the other side.

 Top Panama Canal Cruise Destinations and Shore Excursions